goby-lang/goby/README.md

 Rooby is a Ruby-like object oriented language written in Go.

-**I am working on virtual machine implementation, and will change this project into interpreter/compiler**
+**I am working on a [virtual machine implementation](https://github.com/st0012/GVM), and will change this project into interpreter/compiler**

 ## Features